nhost/nhost/examples/cli/README.md

 - `NHOST_SERVICE_ACCOUNT_PAT` - The personal access token of the service account.
 If provided, the email address and password will be ignored.
 - `NHOST_SERVICE_ACCOUNT_EMAIL` - The email address of the service account.
 - `NHOST_SERVICE_ACCOUNT_PASSWORD` - The password of the service account.

+> If email and password are provided, the CLI tool will sign in first to create a personal access token for the account.
+This token will then be used to authenticate and make requests to the Nhost backend as the service account without having to provide the email address and password.
+Make sure to copy the token from the output and use it in the `NHOST_SERVICE_ACCOUNT_PAT` environment variable later.